gaara42/LaTeX_Boilerplate/readme.md

 ###Build

-* Windows: run `build.bat'.
+* Windows: run `build.bat`.
 Removes .aux and other files then builds with (xe)latex and bibtex.

 * Linux: run `build.sh` .Removes .aux and other files then builds with (xe)latex and bibtex.
 	* Note, `build.sh` is not currently in the project, to be added soon!